X

 Democracy: Learners develop an understanding of the importance of democracy as a tool for change: class representatives, student governors, student voice, focus groups, MP visits, voter registration days.

 Rule of Law: All staff and students are treated fairly.
-We operate under fair policies and procedures: student code of conduct, disciplinary procedure, appeals process, safeguarding, rules on behavior, expectations and lanyards, Student Handbook.
+We operate under fair policies and procedures: student code of conduct, disciplinary procedure, appeals process, safeguarding, rules on behaviour, expectations and lanyards, Student Handbook.

 Individual Liberty: Our community is free to express themselves.
 We encourage the values of Freedom of Speech without causing offence or distress to others: LGBTQIA+ society, disciplinary policy, bullying policy, PREVENT, Debating Society.

 Mutual Respect, Fairness, Tolerance of Different Faiths and Beliefs: We value and encourage diversity and we respect one another.
-We will not tolerate prejudice, discrimination or harassment: Multi-faith prayer room, LGBTQIA+ society, disciplinary policy, bullying policy, PREVENT, student code of conduct.
+We will not tolerate prejudice, discrimination or harassment: Multi-faith prayer room, LGBTQIA+ society, disciplinary policy, bullying policy, Prevent, student code of conduct.

 Yeovil College is committed to actively recognising and promoting equality and diversity in our college community.
 We take our responsibility to safeguard the welfare of all our learners very seriously through the management of appropriate policies, procedures and practices.